 Why go: You’ve always wanted to try green eggs and ham, haven’t you?
 Same goes for red velvet pancakes.

-What is it: A very popular farm-to-table restaurant that serves brunch on Fridays and Sundays.
+What is it: A very popular farm-to-table restaurant that serves brunch Friday to Sunday.

-Why go: Sometimes you need a proper weekend brunch on a Friday, especially when there is a dish called waffles and whateva on the menu (blueberry waffles with rum caramel and chocolate chips).
-Also opt for the chicken and waffles dish, shrimp and grits, plus mimosas and three kinds of Bloody Caesar (the Canadian version of the Bloody Mary, made with clamato juice).
+Why go: Sometimes you need a proper weekend brunch on a Friday, especially when there is a snack called Waffles and Whatever on the menu (strawberry waffles with salted caramel and shredded coconut).
+Other popular dishes include chicken and waffles dish and whirled peas and eggs, plus mimosas and three kinds of Bloody Caesars (the Canadian version of the Bloody Mary, made with clamato juice).

-What is it: Decadently simple fine dining in Gastown, featuring local ingredients.
-This spot is great for dinner… but surprisingly awesome for brunch as well.
+What is it: Decadent yet simple fine dining in Gastown, featuring local ingredients.

 Why go: Doughnuts with caramel sauce.
-Start off with one of those and follow that up with the exceptional brunch fare (poutine, hash, Benedicts and more).
+Start off with one of those and follow that up with the exceptional brunch fare (toast, pancakes, benedicts and more).
 Or just order more doughnuts.

-What is it: Not just a brewery, this local destination also serves pretty solid brunch fare.
+What is it: This local brewery also serves pretty solid brunch fare on the weekends.

-Why go: Imagine devouring waffles in the same space you’ve enjoyed a beer tasting?
-It doesn’t get better than that.
-Also order the simply toast with jam and the avocado toast, made with sourdough from Nelson the Seagull.
+Why go: Waffles with beer?
+Yes, please.
+Also order the toast with jam and the avocado toast, made with sourdough from Nelson the Seagull.